AlexPl3331/node-audio-mixer/docs/API.md

 ### Event 'removeInput'

 Emitted when an audio input has been found and removed by the `removeAudioInput`.
-Better use,
+> Note: Better use this event when `forceClose` is set to `false` in AudioInput, instead of using `close` or `end`.

 ### mixer.getOptions()